 Control These Weeds With Pre-Emergent Herbicides

-Pre-emergent herbicides prevent weed seeds from germinating, reducing the amount of callbacks you get in the spring and keeping customers’ lawns and beds weed-free.
-Pre-emergent herbicides like Gallery SC, which contains isoxaben, and Dimension 2EW, which contains dithiopyr, are common and effective options that control a wide array of weeds.
+Pre-emergent herbicides will prevent weed seeds from germinating, reducing the number of callbacks you get in the spring.
+Pre-emergent herbicides, such as Gallery SC, which contains isoxaben, and Dimension 2EW, which contains dithiopyr, are common and effective options for controlling a wide array of weeds.
 When making your application, remember to:

-• Apply when soil temperatures are around 70°F at a depth of two inches for several consecutive days
+• Apply when soil temperatures are below 70°F at a depth of two inches for several consecutive days

 • Ensure thorough spray coverage